JonWakefield/Image-Recognition-and-Classification/README.md

 ## Features:

-- OpenCV is used to detect animals
+- OpenCV detect nearby animals
 - Images are cropped and downsampled
 - Image is fed into a trained CNN to proper identify the animal species
 - Camper is notified of invasive animal